TalPeretzSwimm/Tal-github-app/.swm/how-to-add-a-new-user-configuration-value.jisfw.sw.md

 eeeeSS

-{List reasons why configurability is important, or what it is used for}
+{List reasons why configurability is importCant, or what it is used for}

 ## What is "{add an example configuration value}"?